clirimajeti/boxingGame/README.md

 # boxingGame
-a little boxing game, how many punches ?
+a little boxing game, how many hits in how many seconds?

-This game is created with VueJS.
+You can add this game to your mobile homescreen, and it works also offline.

+For this game I used VueJs Framework and Workbox-Cli( for the Service Worker)